How to Become a Physical Therapist

 - Geriatric floors

-The career of physical therapists is usually very physical and requires a great deal of physical strength and stamina.
-Most therapists work a regular workweek (9 to 5), but many also are required to work evenings and weekends, clocking periods of overtime.
+The job is physical and requires a great deal of strength and stamina.
+Most therapists work a regular workweek (9 to 5), but many also are required to work evenings and weekends, clocking overtime in the process.

 Physical Therapist Salary and Wage Expectations